jgyy/fcc-scrape/placeholder.md

 ---
-id: 5d8a4cfbe6b6180ed9a1ca3a
+id: 5d8a4cfbe6b6180ed9a1ca3b
-title: Part 93
+title: Part 94
 challengeType: 0
-dashedName: part-93
+dashedName: part-94
 ---

 # --description--

-Create a new `const` named `pieGraphData` and set the value equal to `pieGraph.selectAll('pieSlices')`.
-This is an empty selection similar circles you created earlier.
+Add the `data` function to the selection.
+Pass it your `pie` function with an empty array as its argument for now.
+The next step will get the correct array to put there.

 # --hints--